Topic Number 152 - Refund Information

 Online or Mobile Device

 Where's My Refund? has the most up to date information available about your refund.
 Use it to get your personalized refund status.
 The tool is updated once a day so you don't need to check more often.
-You can also download our free mobile app, IRS2Go, from an iPhone or Android device.
+You can also download our free mobile app, IRS2Go, from an iPhone or Android device to check Where's My Refund?

 Checking Your Refund Status

 You can start checking on the status of your refund within 24 hours after we've received your e-filed return or 4 weeks after you've mailed a paper return.
-Have your 2017 tax return handy so you can provide your social security number, your filing status, and the exact whole dollar amount of your refund shown on your return.
+Have your 2018 tax return handy so you can provide your taxpayer identification number, your filing status, and the exact whole dollar amount of your refund shown on your return.

 Where's My Refund? shows information for the most recent tax year filed in the current year.